fallen-icarus/cardano-loans/README.md

 A non-exhaustive list of features that may be implemented in the future:

 #### Transferrable Credit/Debt
-Borrowers may "refinance" their debt by selling it to another lender in exchange for a new loan with more favorable conditions.
+Borrowers may "refinance" their debt by using a new loan with more favorable conditions to pay off the first loan.
 Lenders may also sell their credit to a willing third party.
 The *ability* for either party to engage in such transfers may itself be negotiated in advance.
-For example, lenders may not want borrowers to sell their debt, since the loan offer was contingent on a particular borrower's creditworthiness.

 Note: This feature will likely require the introduction of additional Beacon Tokens.

 #### Multi-Asset Loans
-In addition to using multiple collaterals for loans (which is already implemented), it is possible create loans where multiple assets are being borrowed.
+In addition to using multiple collateral assets for loans (which is already implemented), it is possible create loans where multiple assets are being borrowed.
 This is especially useful in combination with multi-asset collateral, allowing users to create "packaged" loans that are hedged against the "global" price movements of any one of the underlying assets.

 #### Term Extensions/Renegotiations
 A borrower may renegotiate an active loan with their lender, without closing or defaulting on the loan.
 This may be to "refinance" the loan, to negotiate a loan term extension, or for whatever other reasons the two parties may agree upon.
 All such actions would be queryable by prospective lenders in the future, giving them further insight into the nature/creditworthiness of the borrower.

 #### Linkable Credit-History
-By introducing additional Beacon Tokens (and associated standards), it may be possible to link together previously unrelated/pseudonymous borrower addresses into a set of *related* (but still pseudonymous) addresses, at the borrower's discretion.
+By introducing additional Beacon Tokens (and associated standards), it may be possible to link together previously unrelated/pseudonymous borrower IDs into a set of *related* (but still pseudonymous) IDs, at the borrower's discretion.

 #### DID Compatibility
-Upon the maturation of standards, decentralized identifiers (DIDs) can be incorporated with Cardano-loans, further amplifying utility and interoperability.
+Upon the maturation of standards, decentralized identifiers (DIDs) can be incorporated with Cardano-Loans, further amplifying utility and interoperability.

 #### Support for Staking Scripts
-Due to the aforementioned execution limit, only staking keys may be used for the staking credential; staking scripts are currently unsupported.
-Support for staking scripts easily be added in the future.
+Due to trying to keep the v1 PoC simple, staking scripts are not supported.
+Support for staking scripts can easily be added in the future.

 :notebook: Technically, the loan validator already has logic *in case* a staking script is used, but this is currently only to prevent accidental locking if the wrong address is configured.